TheArkive/ahk-pi/README.md

 ## To-Do List

-* allow options to compile one script into multiple versions with minimal clicks (maybe)
+* Allow options to compile one script into multiple versions with minimal clicks (maybe).
+* Incorporate downloading the sha256 files and verifying downloads.

 ## Other remarks...